Strongsville Community Band

 Randy Border, Retired Music Ed.

-Jim Reynolds, Data Analyist
+Jim Reynolds, Data Analyst

 Matt Swintek, Pet Store Mgr.